MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 8. Click **Ok**.

 ## Choose the local resource that you want to use
-You can choose a local resource like a printer, the clipboard or a local drive thatâ€™s on the computer that youâ€™re using to connect to the VM.
+You can choose a local resource like a printer, the clipboard or a local drive that’s on the computer that you’re using to connect to the VM.

 To select a local resource like a drive,